Post 216 – by Gautam Shah

 When new foods arrive, new kitchen planning ideology also sets in.
 The stew in the cauldron on fire place like hearths, and open fire baked breads; were replaced with frying pans and closed chamber baking.
 This change also entailed platform-based cooking.
 Sink attached or connected with the platform and its drainage facility encouraged piped plumbing.
 The heat, smoke and soot of a hearth were vented through stacks or properly sited and adequately sized windows.
 The bathing tub of the family went out of the kitchen, into a separate chamber, called bathroom or toilet.
 Openly stacked stores were chambered into specific rooms.

-In the middle ages, urban centres like Venice, London, Paris, etc. redefined dwellings emerged for urban family depending on urban supply system.
+In the middle ages, urban centers like Venice, London, Paris, etc. redefined dwellings emerged for urban family depending on urban supply system.
 Many of these urban dwellings were shared structures and located away from the ground (upper floor houses).
 A major change came with the charcoal and mineral coal replacing the wood.
 The new fuels were less massive, and had better heat output.
 The emissions were lesser and manageable.
 The kitchen now became exclusively a food preparation zone.
 It remained women’s domain.
 She spent substantial part of time overlooking cooking, but in the intermittent period busied herself with crafts.